cloud66/help-old/_posts/web-server/nginx.md

 <h3 id="custom-vars">Nginx CustomConfig variables</h3>

-The following variables are available for use in your Nginx CustomConfig.
+The following variables are available for use in your <b>Docker stack</b> Nginx CustomConfig.

 <table class='table table-bordered table-striped'>
   <colgroup>